anandtailwinds/majordomo-ai-docs/python-api/AdminApi.md

 # **get_user_scope**
 > UserScope get_user_scope(workspace)

-Get a list of permitted profiles, workspaces and stores for the user.
+Get permitted profiles for a specific user.

-Get a list of permitted profiles, workspaces and stores for the user.
+Get a list of permitted profiles, workspaces and stores allowed for the user.

 ### Example